Pyraustinae

 (NCBI-index: 1.107567)

 The Spotted Magpie (Anania coronata) is an easily recognizable micro-moth.
 The wings are dark brown with a few large off-white spots.
-There are several smaller white spots on the outside of those spots.
-The flight time in one generation is from June to August and it is active at night.
-The wingspan is 22-26mm and the larvae feed on silk on the underside of a young leaf.
+There are several more minor white spots outside of those spots.
+The flight time in one generation is from June to August, and it is active at night.
+The wingspan is 22-26mm, and the larvae feed on silk on the underside of a young leaf.
 Host plant: Ash, Privet, Lilac, and Elder.
 Dutch name: Gewone coronamot.
 Frisian name:

 Flying period: